What to wear

 - A dry bag, to keep your camera dry if your rucksack isn’t waterproof

-A telescopic walking pole (or poles) with a snow basket on the end, so it doesn't sink into the snow, can also be a really useful extra point of balance on the ice.
+A telescopic walking pole (or poles) with a snow basket on the end – to avoid sinking into the snow – can also be a really useful extra point of balance on the ice.
 They don’t take up much space in your luggage and are light.

 What kit will be provided?

 All Antarctic ships provide rubber insulated boots on loan to guests for the duration of the voyage, while quite a few also offer complimentary parka jackets.
 These are really decent bits of kit, often with a high neck to keep out the wind, and a zip-in fleece inner layer.

 When choosing your parka jacket sizing, given the added underlayers you’ll be wearing, we suggest choosing one size larger than you would normally.
 The same goes for your rubber boots, to take into account the thick socks.
 Try on your jacket and boots straight away – if an item isn’t quite right there will always be a stock of other sizes, so don’t fret about getting the sizes 100% correct.